Z-702/TractoMFormer/README.md

-# TractoMFormer: MViT Classification with DTractoEmbedding Images
+# TractoMFormer: MViT Classification with DTractoEmbedding Images as inputs

 This repository provides the implementation of **TractoMFormer**, which performs subject-level classification based on DTractoEmbedding images generated from diffusion MRI tractography data.